cruiseresearchgroup/ACL-2024-System-Demonstration/readme.md

 # ZzzGPT: An Interactive GPT Approach to Enhance Sleep Quality

-This repository has the code for the demonstration submitted for _ACL 2024 System Demonstration_.
+This repository has the code for the demonstration submitted for _EMNLP 2024 System Demonstration_.

 ## Getting Started
 Follow these steps to set up and run the application: